-- ✓ Properties constructed under an Architects Certificate. - ✓ Properties built by self builders or under contract between a Contractor and an individual for their own occupation, - Properties let on a short term assured tenancy agreements, - ✓ Properties acquired for investment purposes, - ✓ Properties acquired by Registered Providers or Second-hand properties (e.g. properties taken by Contractors in part exchange and re-sold). - ✓ Properties obtaining a policy retrospectively - ✓ Properties being built by a Housing Association
+- ✓ Properties constructed under an Architects Certificate, - ✓ Properties built by self builders or under contract between a Contractor and an individual for their own occupation, - ✓ Properties let on a short term assured tenancy agreements, - ✓ Properties acquired for investment purposes, - ✓ Properties acquired by Registered Providers or

+Second-hand properties (e.g. properties taken by Contractors in part exchange and re-sold).

-The code does not cover disputes that concern:
+The code does not cover disputes that concern;

-- ✓ Claims that are covered by the AHCI Warranty, - Claims where the amount of redress claimed exceeds the limits of the Dispute Resolution Scheme, - ✓ Personal injury, - ✓ Loss of property value or blight, - ✓ Claims concerning land conveyed or its registered title.
+- ✓ Claims that are covered by the AHCI Warranty, - ✓ Claims where the amount of redress claimed exceeds the limits of the Dispute Resolution Scheme, - ✓ Personal injury, - ✓ Loss of property value or blight, - ✓ Claims concerning land conveyed or its registered title.